 The Jewish life is filled with milestones, and we at Temple Beth Am want commemorate these moments with you.
-Our clergy and community are here to assist with every stage of life, marking these scared occasions with meaningful Jewish ceremony and rituals.
+Our clergy and community are here to assist with every stage of life, marking these sacred occasions with meaningful Jewish ceremony and rituals.
 Due to time limitations, our clergy work primarily with Beth Am members and their immediate family.
 However, a lifecycle moment may be the perfect time to consider membership at Beth Am.

 To speak with clergy regarding any life cycle events or pastoral care, please contact us at firstname.lastname@example.org.